Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

 #### Materialisation

-The recommended materialisation for **satellites** is `incremental`, as we load and add new records to the existing data set.
+The recommended materialisation for **Multi-Active Satellites** is `incremental`, as we load and add new records to the existing data set.

 ### Adding the metadata